Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows

 \subsection{Ionization and metallicity}

 Knowledge of the ionization parameter is crucial in understanding the properties of the ionizing sources as well as their impact on the surrounding ISM and outflowing gas.
 This parameter is typically measured using the ratio of two emission lines from the same atomic species that are in different ionization states.
-Fig.~\ref{fig:O32_plot} shows the commonly-employed ionization parameter diagnostic O32 (\ion{[O}{3]}$\lambda\lambda$4959,5007/\ion{[O}{2]}$\lambda\lambda$3726,3729) plotted against abundance-sensitive ratios for the galaxies in our sample and in SDSS DR7 for comparison.
+Fig.~\ref{fig:O32_plot} shows the commonly-employed ionization parameter diagnostic O32 (\ion{[O}{3]}$\lambda$5007/\ion{[O}{2]}$\lambda\lambda$3726,3729) plotted against abundance-sensitive ratios for the galaxies in our sample and in SDSS DR8 for comparison.

-The left panel shows O32 versus a widely used optical metallicity diagnostic, the R23 ratio ((\ion{[O}{3]}$\lambda\lambda$4959,5007 + \ion{[O}{2]}$\lambda\lambda$3726,3729)/H$\beta$; \citealp{pag79}).
-There is a clear separation between the galaxies in our sample and those in SDSS in the O32 versus R23 space.
-Our sample exhibits substantially higher O32 and lower R23 ratios, with average values of 1.9 and 1.3, respectively, compared to SDSS sample showing average values of 0.3 and 2.7.
+The left panel shows O32 versus a widely-used optical metallicity diagnostic, the R23 ratio ((\ion{[O}{3]}$\lambda\lambda$4959,5007 + \ion{[O}{2]}$\lambda\lambda$3726,3729)/H$\beta$; \citealp{pag79}).
+Our sample exhibits similar O32 and somewhat lower R23 ratios than SDSS galaxies, with median values of 0.3 and 2.5, respectively, compared to the full SDSS sample which has median values of 0.3 and 2.8.
 The blue and magenta contours enclose the 80\% and 99\% of the high (M$_*$ $>$ 10$^{10.52}$ M$_{\odot}$) and low (M$_*$ $<$ 10$^{9.25}$ M$_{\odot}$) mass star-forming SDSS galaxies.
-They have average O32 values of 0.3 (high mass) and 0.4 (low mass), and average R23 values of 1.4 (high mass) and 4.2 (low mass).
+They have median O32 values of 0.3 (high mass) and 0.4 (low mass), and average R23 values of 1.3 (high mass) and 4.6 (low mass).
 The composite SDSS galaxies occupy the region between these two in the O32-R23 space.